The NP Practice Environment in Louisiana

-In many states such as Louisiana, the gap in access to quality healthcare services is already acutely felt.
-According to the Kaiser Family Foundation (KFF), Louisiana has 154 Health Professional Shortage Areas (HPSAs) that are home to a collective 2.25 million people.
-The state has higher than average mortality rates in almost every category tracked by the National Institute on Minority Health and Health Disparities.
-Also, US News & World Report ranks Louisiana as the fourth worst state for healthcare in the nation.
+In many states, such as Louisiana, the gap in access to quality healthcare services is already acutely felt.
+According to the Kaiser Family Foundation (KFF), Louisiana has 172 Health Professional Shortage Areas (HPSAs) that are home to a collective 1.95 million people.
+The state has higher-than-average mortality rates in almost every category tracked by the National Institute on Minority Health and Health Disparities.
+America’s Health Rankings, by United Health Foundation, ranks Louisiana last in the nation for health (UHF 2024).

 Meet the Expert: Leanne H. Fowler, DNP, MBA, APRN, AGACNP-BC, CNE